Embiid, Covington help carry 76ers past Pistons

 Covington then dropped in three free throws after being fouled on a 3-point attempt with 7:04 remaining, triggering the Sixers’ game-ending flurry.

-NOTES: Detroit coach Stan Van Gundy dismissed the pregame byplay between Sixers C Joel Embiid and Pistons C Andre Drummond as “just noise,” but Philadelphia coach Brett Brown said it was Embiid’s way of getting himself motivated to face another top-notch center.
+NOTES: Sixers rookie G Ben Simmons finished with a season-low five points, on 2-of-6 shooting.
+He did have 10 rebounds, six assists and two blocked shots, however. ...
+Philadelphia coach Brett Brown said before the game that C Joel Embiid’s chatter is his way of getting himself motivated to face another top-notch center.
 “He loves it,” Brown said.
 “Has he tweeted about it yet?
 He loves it, and it’s part of his gamesmanship. ...
 He just loves a challenge.
 He winds it up.
 He doesn’t hide from any of it.” ...
 The Sixers were without PG T.J.
 McConnell (shoulder sprain) for the second straight game.
 “You miss a bite,” Brown said.
 “There’s a bite he gives us.
 There’s a sting to everything, and there’s a pace to everything.” ...
 Philadelphia G/F Justin Anderson (shin splints) missed his eighth straight game. ....
 Pistons F Jon Leuer (ankle sprain) sat out his 14th straight.